bchtrue/Commercium-Masternode-Setup/README.md

 `wget https://github.com/CommerciumBlockchain/CommerciumContinuum/releases/download/v1.0.5/commercium_continuum-v1.0.5-linux.tar.gz`

+_Hint: You can check available files at the current directory with `ls` command to check that `commercium_continuum-v1.0.5-linux.tar.gz` is here! _

 #### 2. Extract files with following commands:

 `tar -xzvf commercium_continuum-v1.0.5-linux.tar.gz`

+_Note: It will extract all commercium files to `commercium_continuum-v1.0.5-linux` directory_

-#### 3. Make directiry for commercium configuration files and database:
+#### 3. Make directiry for configuration files and database:

 `mkdir .commercium`